Every year in January, the world marks Holocaust Memorial Day (HMD). HMD has taken place in the UK since 2001.

 On HMD we share the memory of the millions who have been murdered in the Holocaust and subsequent genocides in Cambodia, Rwanda, Bosnia and Darfur in order to challenge hatred and persecution in the world today.

 Candlelit vigil & short films

-As HMD falls on a Saturday in 2018, we are planning activities earlier in the week to enable religious communities to fully participate.
-To commemorate HMD we will hold a candlelit vigil on Thursday 25 January, 5.30pm to 7pm in the Winter Garden.
+As HMD falls on a Sunday in 2019, we are planning activities on the following day to enable all religious communities to fully participate.
+To commemorate HMD we will hold a candlelit vigil on Monday 28th January, 5.30pm to 7pm in the Winter Garden.

 A selection of short films will be screened in the Winter Garden during the day, from 12pm to 4.30pm.

-Between Monday 22 January and Monday 29 January there will be a collection of posters and artwork displayed in the Winter Garden, including an exhibition from Sheffield Reform Synagogue.
+Between Monday 21 January and Monday 28 January there will be a collection of posters and artwork displayed in the Winter Garden, including an exhibition from Sheffield Reform Synagogue.

 The Holocaust Memorial Day Trust website has a range of resources, information and advice you need to participate in HMD.
 They also offer a selection of educational resources.